Infineon/mtb-example-ethernet-ota-https/README.md

 # OTA firmware update using HTTPS

 This code example demonstrates an over-the-air (OTA) firmware update with the XMC7000 MCU over Ethernet.
-The device establishes a connection with the designated HTTPS server (this example uses local HTTPS server).
+The device establishes a connection with the designated HTTPS server (this example uses a local HTTPS server).
 It periodically checks the job document to see if a new update is available.
 When a new update is available, it is downloaded and written to the secondary slot (flash).
 On the next reboot, MCUboot handles image authentication and upgrades.

 The upgrade can be either overwrite-based or swap-based.
 In an overwrite-based upgrade, the new image from the secondary slot is copied to the primary slot after successful validation without the option to revert the upgrade if the new image is inoperable.
 In a swap-based upgrade, images in the primary and secondary slots are swapped, with the option to revert the upgrade if the new image cannot be validated.